Best Secret Scanning Tools

 Frequently Asked Questions

 Secret scanning detects credentials that have leaked into source code or other unauthorized locations.
 Secrets management provides a secure system for storing and distributing credentials properly.
-You need both—management prevents leaks, and scanning catches what slips through.
+You need both.
+Management prevents leaks, and scanning catches what slips through.

 Yes.
 Pre-commit hooks prevent secrets from entering the repository, and CI/CD scanning catches anything the hooks miss.
 Historical scanning should also be run periodically to find secrets in older commit history that predate your scanning tools.

 Immediately rotate the credential, then remove it from the code.
-Simply deleting the secret from the latest commit isn't sufficient—it remains in git history.
+Simply deleting the secret from the latest commit isn't sufficient.
+It remains in git history.
 The credential must be considered compromised and rotated regardless of how quickly it's removed from code.